 What do they do

-Social media coordinators often handle daily posting responsibilities on various social networks, including managing a post schedule similar to the content creator’s editorial calendar.
-Social media strategists help you decide which social networks to keep an account on, what content to post, and where, for maximum reach and ROI.
+Social media coordinators often handle daily posting responsibilities on various social networks, including managing a posting schedule similar to the content creator’s editorial calendar.
+Media strategists help you decide which social networks to keep an account on, what content to post, and where, for maximum reach and ROI.

 Strategies for each audience depends on where your audience hangs and what content – insights on how your marketing data analytics can help you uncover.